 The above image is a simple process to check payment requests for procurement.
 An employee will submit a request form for the check.
 If the check amount is said, for example, within $150, then the request will be reviewed by Approver 1, and it will be finalized.
 If the check amount exceeds $150, then the request form will be reviewed by both Approver 1 and Approver 2.
 Once it is approved by Approver 1, it will be moved to Approver 2 for final validation.
 If this recurring process needs to be done in the procurement workflow, then it can be automated using Cflow.

-The second example is to review an e-commerce product catalog update.
-An update for a product catalog needs to be reviewed in the above image.
+The second example is to review an e-commerce product catalogue update.
+An update for a product catalogue needs to be reviewed in the above image.
 If it is a small update, then it will be reviewed by the marketing manager and be given the final validation.
 If the marketing manager is not satisfied with the update, it will be sent again for revision.
 If it is a major e-commerce update, then it will be reviewed by both the marketing manager and the marketing head for review, and then it will finally be validated.
-If the product catalog is updated regularly, then this can be automated using Cflow.
+If the product catalogue is updated regularly, then this can be automated using Cflow.

 What are the Benefits of Task Automation?

 Here are some of the benefits of task automation to help you answer the question – “why should I consider automation for my business?”
 According to Gartner’s predictions, by 2024, automation software will replace 69% of managers’ tasks and workloads.

 imagine a scenario of a health care centre worker.
 The worker’s primary job is to manage patients’ complaints.
 The worker must enter the complaint requests into the system, field them, and assure customer satisfaction by resolving them quickly.
 Simultaneously the worker must handle real-time patient requests by entering the information into three different systems and searching for the data from three other databases.
 When these tasks are handled single-handedly, they can be overwhelming.